replicatedhq/replicated-field-labs/instruqt/redactors/02-redactors-overview/assignment.md

 <p align="center"><img src="../assets/red-ac-redacted-details.png" width=600></img></p>

-On our same support bundle, navigate to the **File Inspector** tab and find the application logs.
+Now that you are on the **File Inspector** tab, scroll the file navigator until you see an entry for the `password-logger-...` and find the application logs.

 <p align="center"><img src="../assets/red-ac-applogs.png" width=600></img></p>